 Electronic discovery is one of the primary ways of uncovering the facts in a dispute.
 In years past, parties exchanged paper documents—often hundreds and hundreds of boxes of them.

-Over time, paper documents have been largely replaced with computer generated content, and the process of discovery was forever fundamentally changed.
+Over time, paper documents have been largely replaced with computer-generated content, and the process of discovery was forever changed.

 ESI can now be email, social media, cell phone data, digital audio or video recordings, global databases, apps, global positioning data, data stored in a household appliance, onboard computers in a car, or any of the thousands of digital records produced by an average person on an average day.

 2.5 exabytes of data are created every day.
 That’s about 75 trillion pages’ worth of data.
 The profusion of information has created a “golden age of evidence.”
 Today, legal professionals have access to more information about a matter than ever before.
 Information surfaced during eDiscovery can hold the key to a winning case or favorable resolution—for those who know how to find and review the data.